albar965/littlenavmap-manual/src/en/MENUS.rst

 Opens a LNMLAYOUT file and applies the changes like visibility, position and floating status directly to the dock windows.
 Size and position of the main window is also restored.

-Full screen and normal layouts are both loaded from this file.
+Fullscreen and normal layouts are both loaded from this file.

 See :doc:`LAYOUT` for more information.